Universite-Gustave-Eiffel/I-Simpa/Docs/code_SPPS_modelling.rst

    There can be no creation of energy, nor more absorption than incident energy.

 ..
 [7]
-   It is important to note that this diffraction coefficient is different from the diffusion coefficient :math:`\delta` proposed by the AES, which defines the "diffusion quality" of a surface by comparing the polar response (reflection law) of the surface in question to a uniform distribution.
-The measurement of this coefficient is currently being drafted in Part 2 of ISO 17497.
-In some acoustic simulation software, the diffraction coefficient :math:`s` is sometimes wrongly called the diffusion coefficient.
+   It is important to note that this scattring coefficient (ISO 17497-1), which defines the ratio between non-specular reflected energy on the total energy, is different from the diffusion coefficient :math:`\delta` (ISO 17497-2), which defines the ability of the surface to uniformly scatter in all direction.
+In some acoustic simulation software, the diffraction coefficient :math:`s` may sometimes wrongly called the diffusion coefficient.

 ..
 [8]
    It is important to note that other authors (burns1990,hodgson1991,lam1996,xiangyang2002) mention other relationships.
 The correct formulation depends on the angle convention.
 It is also possible that some of the relationships that are proposed may not be accurate.